mdavoodi/www/source/blog/2015-08-17-improved-state-management-atlas.html.markdown

 ---

-Terraform remote state enables teams to collaborate when using Terraform, saving the state your infrastructure as changes are made and resources are added and removed.
+Terraform remote state enables teams to collaborate when using Terraform, saving the state of your infrastructure as changes are made and resources are added and removed.
 It stores infrastructure identifiers, dependency information and attributes referenced across configuration.